CIBC-Internal/python/Doc/library/stdtypes.rst

 of an object that supports the :ref:`buffer protocol <bufferobjects>` without copying.

-.. class:: memoryview(obj)
+.. class:: memoryview(object)

-   Create a :class:`memoryview` that references *obj*.  *obj* must support the buffer protocol.
+   Create a :class:`memoryview` that references *object*.  *object* must support the buffer protocol.
 Built-in objects that support the buffer protocol include :class:`bytes` and :class:`bytearray`.

-   A :class:`memoryview` has the notion of an *element*, which is the atomic memory unit handled by the originating object *obj*.
+   A :class:`memoryview` has the notion of an *element*, which is the atomic memory unit handled by the originating *object*.
 For many simple types such as :class:`bytes` and :class:`bytearray`, an element is a single byte, but other types such as :class:`array.array` may have bigger elements.

    ``len(view)`` is equal to the length of :class:`~memoryview.tolist`.
    If ``view.ndim = 0``, the length is 1.
 If ``view.ndim = 1``, the length